'If not us, then who?': How small charities are making a difference, in Ealing and beyond

 - Building these relationships takes time.
 A combination of strengthening existing relationships on wards and promoting volunteering on other wards is a useful approach.

-This is the first of two blogs for #iwillWeek – watch out for our blog on embedding youth volunteering next Wednesday 14th November.
+This is the first of two blogs for #iwillWeek – you can read Annie’s second blog on embedding youth volunteering here.

 Back to results